renebrummel/ForNAV.TrainingModules/Modules/11 DataItems/DataItems.Trainer.md

   * Status
   * Make the header and body blue so they stand out a bit.
 * Sort by Doc Date in order descending
-* Add the Balance header and field.
+* Add the Amount header and field.
 Double check calculated field
-* Add a footer section with totals for the Balance field
+* Add a footer section with totals for the Amount field

 Explain how DataItems behave when you edit the report layout and when you edit the extension.